freygagne/SortContainer1OnContainer2Order/container_readme.txt

 11) Run in debug mode the ProjectContainer executable
    - Select from Solution Explorer the dongle executable_container
+   - Right Click and then select from the menu scroll bar <Set as Startup Project>
    - Right Click and then select debug

+12) From the debugger console you must see the two vector contents Container1 and Container2 that the sort is done successfully (see the task 3: Coding 2 description)!

+ Container2 sorted with position position= 2 Value=1
+   position= 0 Value=4
+   position= 1 Value=7

+ Container1 sorted according sorted position of Container2 position= 0 Value=c
+   position= 1 Value=a
+   position= 2 Value=b

-12)Add a watch window and select myContainer1 and myContainer2
+13)Add a watch window and select myContainer1 and myContainer2
-and you can see from the vector contents that the sort is done successfully for the two containers as expected (see the task 3: Coding 2 description)!
+and you can see also from the vector contents that the sort is done successfully for the two containers as expected (see the task 3: Coding 2 description)!